solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 In addition to customer-managed keys, use service-level keys to [add double encryption].
 Implementing this feature will provide highly encrypted data at rest, but it does come with encryption performance penalties.
-Testing should be performed.
+Testing should be performed to ensure an acceptable level of performance is maintained.

-Data can be encrypted during transit using SSL/TLS and is enabled by default.
+In additon to be encrypted at rest, data can be encrypted during transit using SSL/TLS and is enabled by default.
 As previously discussed, it may be necessary to [modify the applications] to support this change and also configure the appropriate TLS validation settings.
 It is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections but this should be used sparingly and in highly network-protected environments.
 Consult the guides below, as Flexible Server's TLS enforcement status can be set through the `require_secure_transport` MySQL server parameter.

--   [Single Server][44]
+-   [Single Server][30]
--   [Flexible Server][45]
+-   [Flexible Server][31]

 ## Firewall